JRC1995/BERT-Disaster-Classification-Capsule-Routing/README.md

 Instead of all the above hassle you can set up your own code for data extraction, aggregation, and processing.
 Ultimately, this may be the easiest thing to do for some of you given my clumsy setup.

-All you need to do is prepare three json files in this [folder](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/tree/master/Classification/Processed_Data) - train_data.json, val_data.json, and test_data.json.
+What you need to do is prepare three json files in this [folder](https://github.com/JRC1995/BERT-Disaster-Classification-Capsule-Routing/tree/master/Classification/Processed_Data) - train_data.json, val_data.json, and test_data.json.
 Each file should have contents in the same format:

 ```
 d = {}